fourwood/thesis-tex/README.md

 # thesis-latex
-LaTeX class files (plus barebones working example) of a LaTeX thesis document for UW-Madison
+LaTeX class files (plus barebones working example) of a LaTeX thesis document for a University of Wisconsin--Madison PhD dissertation.